eddiebiv/CS225_PageRank/documents/proposal.md

 @return matrix where each entry is a sum of the respective entries of A and B
 ```
-Performs matrix addition between two matrices A and B (of equal size) and returns the resultant matrix;
+Performs matrix addition between two matrices A and B (of equal size) and returns the resultant matrix.

 ## Data Description